dafei1993/cmpe283/assignment4/README.md

 Test on the code

 - Bo An (Email: bo.an.563641292@gmail.com)

-Researched and worked on writing the code for executing the Primary VM Based Controls and Secondary VM Based Controls for the Assignment.
-Added the corresponding code implementations and their outputs in the cmpe283-1.c and README.md file respectively
+  reaseach and write code for executing the primary and secondary VM based control.
+And implment their outputs in hte test fiel and README.md file

 ## Procedures:
   1. This assignment is based on the code of assignment 3 , so the first step is to run the assignment3 code